NadirFasola/scripts/README.md

 This is my personal repo: I regularly tweak scripts here.

-If you modify a script, commit the change:
+If you modify a script, commit the change according to the [Conventional Commits specification](https://www.conventionalcommits.org/en/v1.0.0/):

 ```bash
 git add <script>